rabanti-github/PicoXLSX4j/README.md

 ## As source files
 Place all .java files from the PicoXLSX4j source folder into your project.
 The folder structure defines the packages.
 Please use refactoring if you want to relocate the files.
 ## Maven ##
-**Note - February 16, 2018: The library was released to OSSRH but not yet synchronized with Maven Central.
-This section will be updated as soon as the artifact is publicly available.**
 Add the following information to your POM file:
 ```xml
 <dependency>